Porgatar/all_star/README.md

+The 42 All star group was created to discover a business project, and explore technologies not necessarily used in our school (api requet, simulation, multithreading, etc.). this project challenged us on our knowledge and ability to discover a different environment, but also on our ability to make a project report readable for others.

+to run our code:

 follow the vrx/aquabot project installation requirement:

 https://github.com/sirehna/Aquabot#installation

 https://github.com/sirehna/Aquabot-Competitor#installation

-for the project dependency we managed to only add a single library, for the detection of qr code, Zbar:

 →    “sudo apt-get update”
 →    “sudo apt-get install libzbar-dev”

-to run our code, don’t forget to source your installation “bashrc/zshrc/...” and launch your sim world.
+to run our code, don’t forget to source your installation “bashrc/zshrc/...” and launch your sim world with “ros2 launch ...”.

 →    “ros2 run all_star BabySharky”